automata-network/automata-linux/README.md

 ```

 ## Creating the golden measurements
-Now, you will also need to create the golden measurements for your CVM.
-This golden measurement will be used by verifiers to ensure that the CVM that they are interacting with can be trusted.
-The API that you can call depends on whether you intend to do off-chain verification or on-chain verification.
+> [!IMPORTANT]
+> The golden measurements are required for the [verification phase](#verifying-the-image-and-workload), as they serve as the reference against which verifiers compare an attester's collaterals to confirm alignment with a known, trusted state.
+The publisher of the workload should create and publish the golden measurement for verifiers to reference.

 ### 1. Get the golden measurements
-Once the VM ip is available and the VM has completely booted, query the attestation_agent on the CVM to get the golden measurements.
+Once the VM's external ip is available and the VM has completely booted, query the cvm-agent on the CVM to get the golden measurements.

 For off-chain:
 ```bash